 Right now, the market at large offers two distinct stage of Critical illness coverage: Early Critical Illness and Late-Stage Critical illness insurance.
-While these are both CI plans, the reason to getting either can be different.
+While these are both CI plans, the reason for getting either one can be different.

 For late stage CI insurance coverage, you will want to ensure the amount is sufficient to replace your income for a few years.
 A critical illness insurance plan makes a lump sum pay out when you are diagnosed.